feature-sliced/cli/README.md

 ## License

 The source code of this project is distributed under the terms of the ISC license.
 It's like MIT, but better.
 [Click here](https://choosealicense.com/licenses/isc/) to learn what that means.

+[^1]: An FSD root is the folder that contains slices in Feature-Sliced Design.
+There can be several independent roots in one project.